Zimmi48/ceps/text/refactor_refman.md

      scattered across multiple sections.
 -	**Hard to locate concepts in the document.** For example, there is no subject index where the reader could look up unification.
 The HTML search box is not very helpful.
-(You can't see the matching text for each search result without clicking on the link.
-Clicking on the link takes you to the top of the section rather than to the matching text.)
+(This is something that will need to be improved independently of the refactoring of the manual.)
 -	**Lack of task-oriented guidance.** For example, there are more than 100 tactics.
 What are the basic tactics that every user should know?
 Which ones are no longer preferred?
-What are the merits of using traditional tactics versus SSR?
 How do common proof techniques and concepts map into Coq?
 What's the best way to set up files for a large project or to work with libraries not in the Coq distribution?
--	**User-level and developer-level material are not well distinguished.**
 -	**Style.** Inconsistency in the level of detail, assuming too much background, overly complex language (e.g. wording reminiscent of academic papers), unclear wording and non-idiomatic English.